WV DUI Safety and Treatment Program Requirements

 DUI process overview.

 establishes the guidelines for clinical assessment of all DUI Safety and Treatment program participants.
-The West Virginia Department of Health and Human Resources Bureau for Behavioral Health and Health Facilities Program Standards sets forth the specific clinical standards for the West Virginia Safety and Treatment Program.
+The West Virginia Department of Health and Human Resources Bureau for Behavioral Health Program Standards sets forth the specific clinical standards for the West Virginia Safety and Treatment Program.

 West Virginia law stipulates that individuals, found to have been operating a motor vehicle while intoxicated -- either by failing a sobriety test of refusing to test, must complete a mandated comprehensive safety and treatment program.

 If you received a DUI in the state of West Virginia, you will need to complete the following before your driver's license can be reinstated.
 Note that in some cases additional penalties/requirements may be imposed by the court system, the Department of Motor Vehicles, and/or Department of Health and Human Resources.

 - Complete a substance abuse evaluation and follow any treatment recommendations as stipulated by the evaluator.
 Need help finding a licensed substance abuse evaluator in West Virginia?
 Find Services in your County by clicking here or call 1-877-215-2522.

 - Successfully complete an 18-hour driver under the influence education program.
 There are a number of providers that have been approved to provide this program in the state of West Virginia.
 General questions regarding the driver under the influence program may be directed to 1-877-215-2522.